 Matthew and later Luke prefer: Let Your Rule come.

-[-] Let Your Will be done. (not in Marcion or Luke)
+[-] Let Your Will be done. (not in Marcion or early Luke)

 The question is whether this was used as a collective prayer to be spoken in any kind of gathering right from the beginning or not.

-The first and last line (‘Let Your Name be hallowed’ and ‘Let Your Will be done’) look more like mantra’s that are to be ideated before beginning a task or acting out something in order to spiritualise the act and take away the sense of ego in the disciple (as in mysticism).
+The first and last line (‘Let Your Name be hallowed’ and ‘Let Your Will be done’) look more like mantra’s that are to be ideated before beginning a task or acting out something in order to spiritualise the act and take away the sense of ego in the disciple (as a mystic practice).

-The meaning of the prayer with the Holy Spirit seems identical in meaning with the one with the Rule of God.
-It is hard to say which one was the more original.
-Some older Lukan manuscripts follow the Marcionite version.
+The meaning of the prayer with the Holy Spirit in Marcion and early Luke seems more or less identical in meaning with the one with the Rule of God.
+It seems hard to say which one was the more original one in Q or how these two versions both survived separately to make it into the earliest copies of Luke and Matthew.

-The surrounding Matthean sondergut texts that are missing in Luke, seem to fit the general ideology of the teachings quite well, although the parts directed at hypocrites in the synagogues and on street corners in Matthew may perhaps have been added by a later editor.
+The preceding Matthean sondergut texts that are missing in Luke seem to fit with the general ideology of the prayer teachings quite well, although the parts directed at hypocrites in the synagogues and on street corners in Matthew may have been added by a later editor (left out here).
 Fasting and doing good deeds are universal ways of cleansing the sense of ego and serving the Beloved Father in a mystic way.
-They support the type of prayer that is subscribed, on the condition that they are performed without a desire for any type of self-centered reward and more importantly without a sense of doership (see Q 10: 16).
+They support the type of ideation that these prayers promote, on the condition that they are performed without a desire for any type of self-centered reward and without a sense of doership (see Q 10: 16).

 Q 11: 9-13 / Luke 11: 9-13 = Matthew 7: 7-11